vipulroxx/Point-Of-Sales/documentation.md

 ### DELETE /transaction

-Removes all items from the transaction.
+Move the transaction to the archive and mark as VOID.
+The sale will be attributed to the currently logged in user.
 The posted body is ignored and the response code will be 200 when the operation succeeds.

+### POST /transaction

+If the request body is JSON containing a key `"action"` associated with the value `"commit sale"`, moves the transaction to the archive and marks as _not_ VOID.
+The sale will be attributed to the currently logged in user.
+The response code will be 200 when the operation succeeds.

 ### POST /transaction/{itemId}

 Increments the count of the item with the itemId in the transaction.
 The posted body is ignored and the response code will be 200 when the operation succeeds.
+Adds a timestamp to the log of actions for this transaction.

 ### DELETE /transaction/{itemId}

 Completely removes the item with itemId from the transaction.
 The posted body is ignored and the response code will be 200 when the operation succeeds.
+Adds a timestamp to the log of actions for this transaction.

+### POST /login

+Expects a JSON body containing at least:
+- `username`: (string) the username of the user to which we will attribute future transactions
+- `password`: (string) plaintext password for the user

+This user will be marked as the owner of the transaction until `POST /logout` is requested or until a new successful `POST /login` is requested.
+Returns error code 200 when the operation succeeds.

+### POST /logout

+Expects no body.
+Causes future transactions to have no user associated with them until `POST /login` is successfully submitted.